By the end of this section, you will be able to:

 The events at Selma galvanized support in Congress for a follow-up bill solely dealing with the right to vote.
 The Voting Rights Act of 1965 went beyond previous laws by requiring greater oversight of elections by federal officials.
 Literacy and understanding tests, and other devices used to discriminate against voters on the basis of race, were banned.
 The Voting Rights Act proved to have much more immediate and dramatic effect than the laws that preceded it; what had been a fairly slow process of improving voter registration and participation was replaced by a rapid increase of Black voter registration rates—although White registration rates increased over this period as well.45 To many people’s way of thinking, however, the Supreme Court turned back the clocks when it gutted a core aspect of the Voting Rights Act in Shelby County v.
 Holder (2013).46 No longer would states need federal approval to change laws and policies related to voting.
 Indeed, many states with a history of voter discrimination quickly resumed restrictive practices with laws requiring photo ID; limiting early voting, ballot drop-off locations, and hours; and making registering and waiting to vote more onerous.
 Some of the new restrictions are already being challenged in the courts.47

 Not all African Americans in the civil rights movement were comfortable with gradual change.
 Instead of using marches and demonstrations to change people’s attitudes, calling for tougher civil rights laws, or suing for their rights in court, they favored more immediate action to prevent White oppression and protect their communities.
-Men like Malcolm X, the leader of the Nation of Islam, and groups like the Black Panthers were willing to use other means to achieve their goals (Figure 5.9).48 Faced with continual violence at the hands of police and acts of terrorism like the bombing of a Black church in Alabama that killed four girls, Malcolm X expressed significant distrust of White people.
+Men like Malcolm X, and groups like the Black Panthers were willing to use other means to achieve their goals (Figure 5.9).48 Faced with continual violence at the hands of police and acts of terrorism like the bombing of a Black church in Alabama that killed four girls, Malcolm X expressed significant distrust of White people.
 He sought to raise the self-esteem of Black people and advocated for their separation from the United States through eventual emigration to Africa.
 In general, Malcolm X rejected the mainstream civil right's movement's integration and assimilation approach, and laid the foundation for the Black Power movement, which sought self-determination and independence for Black people.
 His position was attractive to many young African Americans, especially after Martin Luther King, Jr. was assassinated in 1968.

 CONTINUING CHALLENGES FOR AFRICAN AMERICANS